#TAXalert

 • Appeal, Appeal, Appeal

-Such circumstances establish a pleitbaar standpunt (defensible position), which precludes punitive fines under Dutch law.
+These circumstances create a pleitbaar standpunt (defensible position), which excludes the imposition of penalties under Dutch law.

 03